d12frosted/elpa-mirror/stable-melpa/nodejs-repl-readme.txt

  * sending JavaScript codes to REPL

-Put this file in your Emacs lisp path (e.g. ~/.emacs.d/site-lisp) and add the following line to your .emacs:
+Put this file in your Emacs Lisp path (e.g. ~/.emacs.d/site-lisp) and add the following line to your .emacs:

    (require 'nodejs-repl)